 Are you bored yet?
 I promise you it’s essential.
 With those variables you can answer questions like these:

 How much money would I need to save starting today if I wanted to have $1,000,000 in 20 years assuming 6% growth after inflation?

 Enter 6% for rate, nothing in payment, future value $1,000,000, net present value $0, and 20 periods.
 Please, try it yourself!
 You could do this for anticipated future costs like weddings, school costs, buying a house or car, or anything else you want to save for over time.

 If I start with nothing today and put away $100 a month, what will I have in 10 years if I get 4% growth after inflation?

-Here we use present value 0, payment 1200, rate 4, ten periods, and solve for future value.
+Here we use net present value 0, payment 1200, rate 4, ten periods, and solve for future money.
 Again, I recommend you try it yourself, but I get $14,407.
 This kind of question is great for seeing where you’ll be if you start today.